Prisoners of Geography. Ten maps that tell you everything you need to know about global politics. Tim Marshall. 2015. 319 pp.

 The Collapse of States: Iraq, Syria, and Lebanon

 Iraq is a prime example of a state held together by force rather than cohesion.
 Created by the British, it arbitrarily united three Ottoman provinces—Mosul, Baghdad, and Basra—each with distinct ethnic and religious identities: Kurds in the north, Sunni Arabs in the center, and Shia Arabs in the south.
 Saddam Hussein’s regime suppressed dissent through brutality, but after his fall in 2003, these divisions resurfaced.
-The Kurds, long persecuted, seized autonomy in their northern enclave, while Sunni and Shia communities clashed violently.
+The five millions Kurds, long persecuted, seized autonomy in their northern enclave, while Sunni and Shia communities clashed violently.
 Today, Iraq’s future as a unified state is uncertain, with Kurdish independence and Sunni discontent threatening its existence.

 Syria, like Iraq, is a multi-confessional state where a minority Alawite regime (a Shia offshoot) ruled over a Sunni majority.
 When protests erupted in 2011, the Assad government responded with brutal repression, sparking a civil war that has drawn in regional powers (Iran, Saudi Arabia, Turkey) and global actors (Russia, the U.S.).
 The conflict has fragmented Syria into fiefdoms controlled by warlords, jihadists, and foreign-backed militias, with no clear path to reunification.